Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 values are roughly fixed.
 A particular version of the `x86_64` plugin implements the properties for a certain range of architecture levels: say, `v4` and lower.
-We can't predict what `v5` will be like, and a new plugin version will need to be released to introduce its support.
-However, this is not a huge problem, as new architecture levels are introduced relatively rarely.
-This is what a static plugin is — one where the list of all valid property values is supposed to remain the same within a single version, and therefore the list of supported properties is independent of what packages are being installed.
+We can't predict what `v5` will be like, and a new plugin version will need to be released to support it.
+However, this is not a significant issue, as new architecture levels are introduced relatively rarely.
+Such a provider is called a static plugin; one where the list of all valid property values is supposed to remain the same within a single version, and therefore the list of supported properties is independent of which packages are being installed.

 Now let's consider a different use case: we need to express a dependency on a runtime whose version changes frequently, and is not predictable.
 Said version could be `1.0.0`, `1.2.2`, `2.0.10`, `2.3.99`… The runtime
-in question does not use semantic versioning or another version scheme clearly indicating compatibility, so we may need to declare arbitrary version ranges.
+in question does not use semantic versioning or another version scheme that clearly indicates compatibility, so we may need to declare arbitrary version ranges.
 We're facing
 two problems here.
 First, the list of all valid values can be very long (to be precise, infinitely long).
 Second, we can't fully predict what